Compit Educational Centre: Diplomas granted

-Primary and secondary education diplomas are granted from qualifying curriculum and policies from Kenya Education System and Compit has been part of this process from the start.
+Primary and secondary education diplomas are granted from qualifying curriculum and policies from the Kenya Education System.
+Compit has been part of this process since the beginning.
 Primary education certificate or standard/grade 1-8 or KCPE and secondary education which is grade 9 or form II- to form IV or KCSE are granted at Compit Educational Centre graduates.
 Both KCPE (Kenya Certificate of Primary Education) and KCSE (Kenya Certificate for Secondary Education) are being debated about their validity according to a new education commission.